kelvins/long-exposure/README.md

 # Long exposure with OpenCV and Python

-Applies the 'long exposure' effect based on videos, using Python and OpenCV.
+An algorithm that creates long exposure-like images from an input video using Python and OpenCV.
+It computationally simulates the long exposure photography effect.

 [Long-exposure photography][1]: